 The Inflation Reduction Act (IRA) gives the federal government unprecedented authority to determine the price of certain medicines in Medicare through the Medicare Drug Price Negotiation Program.
-The government has selected an initial group of 10 medicines whose prices will be limited to what the IRA calls a “maximum fair price” (MFP) beginning in 2026.
+In August, the government released what the IRA calls a “maximum fair price” (MFP) for 10 initially selected medicines.

 In addition to the drug pricing provisions, the IRA includes important coverage improvements in Medicare Part D, including a new $2,000 limit on beneficiaries’ annual out-of-pocket costs.
 PhRMA has long supported adding a cap on out-of-pocket spending in Medicare Part D as an important step to improve access and affordability.